johnnyy5929/sep11-freedom-project/tool/learning-log.md

 ````
 ![hi](Screenshot_6-10-2024_15134_jsbin.com.jpeg)

-So after doing m,y research on Kaboom I learned many things and combined them.
+So after doing my research on Kaboom I learned many things and combined them.
 So somethings that I added to this is sprite which is the character of this game.
 Another thing I added was const which makes everything the same. another example of this is
 `````js
 const Speed =320
 `````